carlst99/UVOCBot/README.md

 Provides various functions to assist with the experience of the UVOC outfit Discord server.
 Current features include:

 - Tweet relaying - Posts tweets from Twitter users into a Discord channel.
-- PlanetSide 2 server population, status querying (borked atm) and online member checking.
+- PlanetSide 2 server population, status querying and online member checking.
 - Welcome messages - assign default roles, let users pick an alternate role set, and make guesses at their in-game name for easy nickname changes.
 - Role menus
 - Bulk voice channel movement.